 - Inappropriate boundary treatments: There are instances where historic brick boundary treatments have been replaced with timber or other inappropriate materials.
 Likewise, some modern boundary treatments are in materials other than brick.
 Brick boundaries are a key feature of the Conservation Area with other types detracting from its special interest.
-There are opportunities to enhance the Conservation Area through introduction of appropriate brick boundary treatments where these don't currently exist. - Overgrown vegetation: Vine Cottage on Russell Road has extensive vegetation growth which is beginning to impact not only the visual contribution the building makes to the Conservation Area but also the integrity of its historic fabric.
-Excessive growth can the structural integrity of a building, particularly affect elements like roof coverings and drainage goods.
-It is important to maintain planting to buildings to avoid such issues. - Replacement of traditional windows with uPVC units: The majority of buildings retain their traditional timber windows, however there are some localised instances of inappropriate replacement with plastic units.
+There are opportunities to enhance the Conservation Area through the introduction of appropriate brick boundary treatments where these do not currently exist. - Overgrown vegetation: Vine Cottage on Russell Road has extensive vegetation growth which is beginning to impact not only the visual contribution the building makes to the Conservation Area but also the integrity of its historic fabric.
+Excessive growth can impact the structural integrity of a building, particularly affecting elements like roof coverings and drainage goods.
+It is important to maintain planting close to buildings to avoid such issues. - Replacement of traditional windows with uPVC units: The majority of buildings retain their traditional timber windows, however there are some localised instances of inappropriate replacement with plastic units.
 These are to Vine Cottage and Merlewood House.
 Modern units are typically positioned flush with a building's external elevation and consequently reduce the characteristic depth of historic facades created by older windows set back within the reveal. uPVC units typically also have thick frames and false glazing bars which are intended to copy traditional styles but are in reality misproportioned.
-With traditionally constructed buildings, there is also potential for uPVC windows to worsen issues concerning damp and moisture build up internally. - Street lights, telecommunication poles and wires: Prominent poles with radiating wires and tall modern street lights are positioned at intervals throughout the Conservation Area, including on adjacent to Halliford House and at the western end of the village green.
+With traditionally constructed buildings, there is also potential for uPVC windows to worsen issues concerning - Street lights, telecommunication poles and wires: Prominent poles with radiating wires and tall modern street lights are positioned at intervals throughout the Conservation Area.
 Visually, these compete with the historic character of the streetscapes.
 There are opportunities for relocation below ground (in the case of the telecoms) and replacement with more historically appropriate versions (in the case of the street lights) to enhance the Conservation Area.